Forty-nine percent of your employees spend up to two hours every day trying to find the information they need to do their jobs.

 So far, a knowledge base sounds like a pile of documents nobody ever touches, doesn’t it?

 A knowledge base is a collaboration tool in the first place.
 It can facilitate project management and make teamwork easier.
-Most importantly, it eliminates numerous Slack threads addressed to those 2-3 people the information is concentrated among.
+Most importantly, it eliminates numerous Slack threads addressed to those two-to-three people the information is concentrated among.